 MOG (35-55) human – MEVGWYRPPFSRVVHLYRNGK

 MOG 35-55 human is a fragment of the human protein MOG (Myelin Oligodendrocyte Glycoprotein – UniProtKB – Q16653), a minor constituent of the myelin sheath.
-Main role of MOG is to surround neurons and axon to provide efficient action potential electrical conduction.
+The main role of MOG is to surround neurons and axon to provide efficient action on the potential electrical conduction.

 EAE in mouse induced by MOG 35-55 human

 The fragment 35-55 from MOG protein is able to induce a model of demyelinating of the myelin sheath : EAE (Experimental autoimmune encephalomyelitis).
 Induction of EAE will lead to a production of polyclonal anti-MOG 35-55 antibodies and an extensive B cell reactivity against the myelin.
 Widespread autoimmune response damages the myelin sheath and lead to the Multiple Sclerosis model.